ehsanx/SimulationPerformance/README.md

 - `est.LowCI`: Lower bound of confidence interval estimate obtained from the model
 - `est.HiCI`: Upper bound of confidence interval estimate obtained from the model

-The data is saved in the `Data` folder.
+The obtained simulation results/estimates are saved in the `Data` folder.

 ## Usage